-Back in October I started experimenting with this Cinnamon Roll in a Mug recipe.
+Back in October I started experimenting with a Cinnamon Roll in a Mug recipe.

 It went well and I was about to publish it, until I came to edit my photographs.
 Someone (who shall remain nameless), looked at the photos and immediately fell about laughing.
 Apparently my cinnamon roll looked a little x-rated 😱.

 Now dirty mind or not, once this was mentioned to me, try as I might, I could not un-see it.
 I really wanted to get the recipe out to you guys so posted the photos in a food bloggers Facebook group and asked their opinion.
 They all agreed with the afore mentioned dirty minded person 😂.

 So that was that.
 I couldn’t use the photos and had to go out and buy a new mug, reshoot, then Christmas was nearly here, so the recipe has taken a back seat until now.
 Those of you who saw it on Instagram and wanted the recipe have had a long wait!